SamCatherman/bad_joke_generator/readme.md

 - Rails 6.0.3.3 or higher
 - Node 12.18.0 or higher
 - Heroku 7.42.1 or higher (for initializing application)
+    - *Note - If you don't have the heroku CLI installed and want to run both the API and Client manually, see below instructions for manual startup*

 ## Directions